tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   PLAID_SBX_SECRET_KEY = os.getenv('PLAID_SBX_SECRET_KEY')
   ```

-* In order to make a request to the Plaid API, a `client` object needs to be created.
+* To make a request to the Plaid API, a `client` object needs to be created.
 This object will serve as the client in the client-server model.

   ```python
   # Create client object